9thDuck/ai-study-assistant-workshop/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Features added:

-1. **File Type Filters for Search**: You can send file type along with your query so that you can get the results only related to that file type.
-2. **Message Editing**: Edit messages with the ability to start a new chat based on the edited message, including its chat history.
-3. **Chat History Sidebar**: A sidebar displaying the history of all chats.
-You can select a chat to view it.
-4. **Dynamic Chat Ordering**: Recently added or modified chats automatically move to the top of the list.
-5. **Local Storage Persistence**: Chats are saved in the browser's local storage, allowing users to return to their conversations even after closing the browser.

-## Environment Variables

-For local development, create a `.env.local` file in the root directory and add the following environment variables: